tamama01/url-shortener/README.md

 This is a simple URL Shortener mini project.
-Test it here: https://url-shortener-mag8.onrender.com/
+Test it here: https://url-shortener-mag8.onrender.com/ Running locally, it will also create a database in your directory called `url_shortener.db`.
+Your shortened url `http://127.0.0.1:5000/{shortened-url}` will be stored here.

 Note: Since it used free instance of Render Web Service, expect it to have have 60 seconds delay when accessing it after long period of inactivity.